microup/vbalancer/readme.md

 # What is VBalancer?

 VBalancer is a project written in Golang that provides a simple and efficient way to balance traffic between identical servers.
-It is designed to be lightweight and fast, and can be used for support for multiple protocols including HTTP/HTTPS, TCP/UDP, and WebSockets.
-With its easy-to-use configuration options, it is an ideal solution for any organization looking to improve their web application performance and reliability.
+It is designed to be lightweight and fast.
+Vbalancer supports TCP protocol.
+With its easy-to-use configuration options, it is an ideal solution for any organization looking to improve their network application performance and reliability.
 VBalancer is an open source project released under the AGPL-3.0 license.

 ![Diagram](assets/vbalancer.png)